 These principles are updated from 2011 when Citizen’s Advice (then Consumer Focus) developed five key prepayment principles to raise standards of service for customers paying for their energy using a prepayment meter.
 The principles were launched on behalf of the six largest suppliers.

-These renewed principles will ensure suppliers are monitoring prepayment accounts to identify customers who might be at risk of facing financial difficulties.
-Suppliers may also provide discretionary credit as well as signposting customers to debt advice and financial support where appropriate.
-The principles also provide assurances about existing protections for prepayment customers.
 The updated principles had 12 suppliers as signatories at the time of launch, October 2016: Bristol Energy, British Gas, Cooperative Energy, Ecotricity, EDF, E.ON, First Utility, Good Energy, npower, ScottishPower, SSE and Utility Warehouse.
-Utilita became signatories in November 2016 and both Tonik Energy and Bulb became signatories in July 2018.
-In August 2018, TOTO Energy became signatories and in November 2018, Together Energy became signatories to the PPM principles.
+Utilita became signatories in November 2016, and both Tonik Energy and Bulb became signatories in July 2018.
+In August 2018, TOTO Energy became signatories, Together Energy became signatories to the PPM principals in November 2018.
 In March 2019 both Octopus and E became signatories to the PPM principles.
+This year in April 2019, Pure Planet became signatories.

 Smart Prepayment Change of Supplier Principles